Aerospace and Defense 2019 Trends: What Software Developers Need to Know

 Cloud-based technologies are characterized by their flexibility, efficiency, and functionality.
 This makes them ideal for teams to quickly test ideas and theories within a secure framework.
 In fact, according to Aerospace Testing International, the U.S. Air Force estimates that it shortened the amount of time needed to implement new ideas by 70% and reduced the cost of design expenditures by hundreds of millions of dollars annually by using Cloud-based technologies.

 Both AI and machine learning have the potential to radically change aerospace and defense development.
 And, a majority of the software developers that we surveyed said that machine learning was impacting their product design.
 What's more, this trend is expected to continue, as the United States Artificial Intelligence (AI) in Aerospace Industry Databook Series (2016-2025) found that the U.S. aerospace industry is expected to increase its investment in AI by 27.2%, which will total over $2 billion by 2025.

 With such extensive growth anticipated for the future, the number of aerospace and defense developers using AI and machine learning in development should also increase.

 And More Aerospace and Defense 2019 Trends in…

 With aerospace and defense technology becoming more sophisticated, the role of software developers in its design has increased in importance.
 With each new advancement, new challenges are introduced into the development and implementation of the technology, and your software teams need to be prepared.

 For that reason, it is essential that your team reviews industry research — such as the State of Aerospace & Defense Software Development Survey — so that they can be better prepared.
 Not only for the challenges that they currently manage, but also for the challenges that will arise from developing trends.

-And, be sure to attend our webinar on February 13, where our panel of software development experts will discuss best practices for aerospace and defense software development and how to transition to a modern DevOps approach.
+And, be sure to watch our recorded webinar, where our panel of software development experts discuss the best practices for aerospace and defense software development and how to transition to a modern DevOps approach.